blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterVOCTurnout.md

 [^3]: We post-stratify with and without the interaction term.
 We *should* model
-    the two situations separately: the presence of the interaction term in the model can shift other parameters.
+    the two situations separately: the presence of the interaction term in the model shifts the other parameters.
 But this introduces complications when trying to estimate confidence intervals for various quantities.
+    For more details, [click here.][niComparison_link]